open-telemetry/opentelemetry-specification/specification/api-tracing.md

 component the `TracerProvider`.

-If [application developers][] do not specify a library which implements the `TracerProvider`, like the OpenTelemetry SDK, the API must include a default minimal implementation of a `TracerProvider` which returns a no-op `Tracer`.
+If [application developers][] do not specify a library which implements the `TracerProvider`, like the OpenTelemetry SDK, the API MUST include a default minimal implementation of a `TracerProvider` which returns a no-op `Tracer`.
 The [library developers][] MUST be able to depend on the API and instrument their code without thought to whether or not the final deployable application includes